vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 ---
 In the tutorial, we have been loading .obj and .png files directly.
 The issue with doing that is that we depend on 3rd party libraries (stb_image and tinyobj), and loading the formats like that is quite inefficient.
 You have probably seen that the engine takes a couple seconds to load when you are in debug mode.

-On real engines, you dont load those formats at runtime.
+On real engines, you don't load those formats at runtime.
 Instead, you convert those formats into a engine-specific fast-loadable format, and then load that.

 The advantages are considerable:
 * Orders of magnitude faster loading.